swiftlang/swift/docs/ErrorHandling.md

 This marking feels redundant.
-We want functions like `autoreleasepool` to feel like statements, but marks inside built-in statements like `if` don\'t require the outer statement to be marked.
-It would be better if the compiler didn\'t require the outer `try`.
+We want functions like `autoreleasepool` to feel like statements, but marks inside built-in statements like `if` don't require the outer statement to be marked.
+It would be better if the compiler didn't require the outer `try`.

-On the other hand, the \"statement-like\" story already has a number of other holes: for example, `break`, `continue`, and `return` behave differently in the argument closure than in statements.
+On the other hand, the "statement-like" story already has a number of other holes: for example, `break`, `continue`, and `return` behave differently in the argument closure than in statements.
 In the future, we may consider fixing that; that fix will also need to address the